siteraiser/Dero-Pong-Hub-in-Go-Fiber/README.md

 Create database: pong_store<br>
 user:root<br>
 password:(empty)<br>
-Then run the table setup sql script.
+Then run the SQL provided in mysql-table-setup.txt to setup the tables.